The properties that identify the Tamr Core projects that you create are:

 You proceed to adding or uploading datasets.
 For a golden records project, you select the mastering project with the record clusters that you want to group into golden records.

 Additional project settings become available after project creation.
 See Viewing and Editing a Project's Settings.
-For example, for mastering projects, you can enable the learned pairs feature later in the project workflow by setting a value for Maximum Inferred Pairs.
-See learned pairs for more.
+For example, for mastering projects, you can enable the learned pairs feature later in the project workflow by setting a value for What is the maximum amount of Learned Pairs that should be generated per cluster.
+See learned pairs.